KabirKhanna123/Company-Site/README.md

-# Victory Kay Tickets HTML Web Code
+# Victory Kay Tickets Website
+Use Claude for HTML
+Use Freespace for Forms
+Use Vercel for Domain